redhat-developer/odo/docs/proposals/improved-schema-for-services.md

 The caching would be per cluster as the `swagger.json` would change for different clusters.
 The approach would be as follows -

 - when the users executes `odo catalog list services`, if there is no cache then we would fetch the `swagger.json`, odo wouldn't exit until download.
+We will show the user "Downloading service information from the cluster ........" while the swagger is downloaded.
+Also if we the feedback after releasing that the experience is not great then we will consider a non-blocking approach where the user doesn't have to wait the swagger to be downloaded.
+We aren't doing that for the beginning because non-blocking approach has some more complexities which might not be needed.
 - we would store the `swagger.json` in the `~/.odo` as `<cluster-url>-swagger.json` to avoid conflicts.
 - We would also create a `operator-listing-cache.json` in the `~/.odo` which would hold a key value mapping of `cluser-url` => `hash of the latest "odo catalog list services"`.
 - now when the user runs `odo catalog list services` we would check if there is a cache present, if there is then it would compare the hash of the current `odo catalog list services` for the cluster with the one present in `operator-listing-cache.json`.
 If its different we redownload the swagger.json and update the hash of `odo catalog list services` in `operator-listing-cache.json`.